sircharlo/meeting-media-manager/CONTRIBUTING.md

 The UI components are made using [Vuetify.js](https://vuetifyjs.com/en/).
 The Vuetify framework is a Vue UI library for building beautiful material design web applications.

 The icons used in this project are taken from the [Font Awesome](https://fontawesome.com/icons) project.

+The tests are written using [Playwright](https://playwright.dev/).
+Playwright is a browser automation tool that allows you to run the actual application and test the different features automatically.

 ### Release Procedure